 People everywhere are finding new and creative ways to pick up extra income on the side.
-Renting your home or spare room on a site like Airbnb or VRBO is a quick way to earn extra cash and offset life’s expenses.
+Renting your home or spare room on a site like Airbnb or VRBO is a quick way to earn extra cash.
 But do you know what your tax liability is as a host?
 Are you getting all your tax deductions?
 We’ve got the answers to some of the most frequently asked tax questions from short-term rental hosts like you!

 Do I have to pay taxes on my rental?